-Our guided tours are designed to bring the heritage, ecology, and culture of the Chesapeake alive through themed, docent-lead explorations of our 18-acre campus and exhibitions. *No charge for Talbot County students for guided tours.
+Our guided tours are designed to bring the heritage, ecology, and culture of the Chesapeake alive through themed, docent-lead explorations of our 18-acre campus and exhibitions. *No charge for Talbot County students.

 Maryland Students $4 per student | Out-of-State Students $8 per student | Teachers/Chaperones $8 per person

 Ages: 2-12 graders | Duration: 1.5 hours | 40 students/chaperones max

 In this history–based program, students explore the Chesapeake’s intertwined past and present from the Native Americans’ woodland forests and marshes to today’s froggy rumble of powerboats.
 Through touch objects and hands-on displays in our 1879 Hooper Strait Lighthouse, At Play on the Bay, and Bay History exhibits, students learn about how the Chesapeake has profoundly shaped the lives of its inhabitants over the centuries.

 Ages: K-12 graders | Duration: 1.5 hours | 40 students/chaperones max

 In this guided science–and history–based program, students learn what it means to “follow the water” in every season on the Chesapeake through the eyes of a waterman.
 Students will tong for oysters, pull crab pots, climb into an oysterman’s bunk on a skipjack, and hear stories of the “big guns” commercial hunters used at the turn of the 19th century.

 Ages: 3-8 graders | Duration: 1.5 hours | 40 students/chaperones max